 If you’ve had the same policy for several years, speak to a company representative about lowering your monthly premiums.
 By highlighting your loyalty and having an excellent driving record, you may be able to get a lower quote.
 You can also consider increasing your deductible to get a lower monthly premium.

 If your insurance company is not willing to work with you, it might be time to shop around for a provider that will.
 A few minutes on the phone can provide you with significant monthly savings for a similar level of coverage.
 Once you have a lower quote in hand, you can choose to go back to your original provider and tell them you’re seriously considering a switch; they may change their mind about their previous lowest offer.

 4. Consolidate your debts

-If you’re carrying a number of outstanding debts, your minimum monthly payments can be a serious drain on your budget.
-Plus, thanks to the high interest rates you’re likely saddled with, you might be feeling like that debt is going nowhere.
+If you’re carrying a number of outstanding debts, then your minimum monthly payments can be a serious drain on your budget.
+Plus, thanks to the high-interest rates you’re likely saddled with, you might be feeling like that debt is going nowhere.

 5. Trim subscriptions you don’t need

 Another fixed expense most people mindlessly pay each month is subscriptions.
 Take some time to review your monthly subscriptions and weed out those you don’t really need.
 Below, we’ve listed some of the most commonly underused monthly payments: